R-Gaurav/spiking-models-for-TSC/README.md

 # spiking-models-for-TSC
-Code to accompany our paper: Spiking Models for Univariate Time Series Classification
+Code to accompany our paper: Reservoir based Spiking Models for Univariate Time Series Classification

 Two models are presented in the paper:
 * Spiking Legendre Reservoir Computing model